How Does My Doctor Know I Have Anal Cancer?

 Your doctor will also do a careful physical exam, including a digital rectal exam (DRE).
 During a DRE, the doctor inserts a gloved, lubricated finger into your rectum.
 The doctor checks for hard or lumpy areas.

 If your doctor feels anything unusual or if you have symptoms, he or she may also do certain tests to check if you have anal cancer.
-You may need more than one of these tests:
+You may need more than 1 of these tests:

 Anoscopy.
 For this test, your doctor inserts a small lighted tube called an anoscope, which is about 3 to 4 inches long, into the anus to look at the lining.
 The tube is lubricated before it is inserted.